-Metrics for measuring the similarity of probabilistic systems in terms of behaviours have been proposed in [11], [28] following an idea expounded in [23].
-These metrics are similar to Kantorovich metric on distributions with the differences that instead of Lipschitz functions, a set of functional expressions that generalise the formulas of Hennessy-Milner logic are used.
-These metrics are very general being designed for continuous-space Markovian processes.
-Our metrics are similar to Desharnais-Panangaden metrics, for instance in the way they explore the transition systems, but they are simpler being particularly designed for our process algebra.
+Metrics for measuring the similarity of probabilistic systems in terms of behaviours have been proposed in [25], [33], [8].
+In [11], [28] such metrics are introduced using a set of functional expressions, that generalise formulas of Hennessy-Milner logic, in a similar way to which Kantorovich metrics are defined by Lipschitz functions.
+These metrics are designed for general measurable spaces but the transitions are in discrete time.
+However, they have been extended in [17] for continuous-time systems (generalized semi-Markov processes).
+Our metrics are similar to Desharnais-Panangaden metrics, for instance in the way they explore the transition systems, but they are simpler, being particularly designed for our process algebra.
 We do not consider any functional expressions for calculating the distance, but we propose a direct approach.
-An other important difference is that our metrics measure the differences between processes in terms of rates and not in terms of probabilities.